RoryChenXY/DataRepExp_public/notes/1_dataprep.md

 For demonstration purposes, we generate simulated data.
 Code and reference documents used to generate the data can be found in [here](/datarepexp/dataraw)

-## Data frame
-For this application, I created 5 data frames.
+For this application, I created 3 data frames.
 To populate this application for your purpose, similar data frames are required.

 1. 'VAR_info'